Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis

 \subsection{Simulators}

 Simulation platforms are essential in the development and evaluation pipeline of \gls{ad} systems.
 They enable safe and reproducible testing, large-scale scenario generation, and structured benchmarking.
-For Foundation Model-based scenario generation, simulators are particularly valuable for generating training data, enabling self-supervised pretraining, and facilitating the sim-to-real validation. \gls{fm}-based scenario generation can be performed by \glspl{llm}/\glspl{vlm}/\glspl{mllm} through either API functions or domain-specific languages, allowing automatic script generation and scenario execution. \autoref{tab:simulators} summarizes the impactful and recent simulation platforms which are relevant to scenario generation and analysis.
+For \gls{fm}-based scenario generation, simulators are particularly valuable for generating training data, enabling self-supervised pre-training, and facilitating the sim-to-real validation. \gls{fm}-based scenario generation can be performed by \glspl{llm}/\glspl{vlm}/\glspl{mllm} through either API functions or \glspl{dsl}, allowing automatic script generation and scenario execution. \autoref{tab:simulators} summarizes the impactful and recent simulation platforms that are relevant to scenario generation and analysis.
 For the classification and evaluation of the existing simulators, we extend the categorization scheme introduced by Ding et al.~\cite{ding2023survey}, focusing on features especially relevant to the development and application of \glspl{fm}.

 \textbf{(1) Backend:} The simulation backend defines the physical and rendering engine used to generate sensor data and simulate interactions.
 Platforms such as Unreal Engine 4 (UE4) or Unity enable high-fidelity rendering and realistic vehicle dynamics, which are valuable for training perception-driven foundation models.
 Lightweight or symbolic backends, like SUMO or Nocturne, are useful in large-scale planning and decision-making datasets where rendering realism is less critical.